ibexa/documentation-user/docs/content_model.md

 Depending on your organization, if you are an editor or a content creator, it is possible that the content model for your installation has already been created by your administrator or content manager.
-However, even a non-technical user can easily create or modify the Content Model through the editing interface.
+However, even a non-technical user can easily create or modify the content model through the editing interface.

 ## Content Types